fchollet/keras-blog/content/the-limitations-of-deep-learning.md

 In short, deep learning models do not have any understanding of their input, at least not in any human sense.
 Our own understanding of images, sounds, and language, is grounded in our sensorimotor experience as humans—as embodied earthly creatures.
 Machine learning models have no access to such experiences and thus cannot "understand" their inputs in any human-relatable way.
-By annotating large numbers training examples to feed into our models, we get them to learn a geometric transform that maps data to human concepts on this specific set of examples, but this mapping is just a simplistic sketch of the original model in our minds, the one developed from our experience as embodied agents—it is like a dim image in a mirror.
+By annotating large numbers of training examples to feed into our models, we get them to learn a geometric transform that maps data to human concepts on this specific set of examples, but this mapping is just a simplistic sketch of the original model in our minds, the one developed from our experience as embodied agents—it is like a dim image in a mirror.